leonlinsx/minimal-mistakes/_posts/2020-05-12-opco-marketing.md

 Janine
 - Smaller companies are going to be trying to do a lot.
 If they can attach to something that's bigger, that's always a good idea, if it's authentic
 - There are **authentic ways to be relevant**

+*LL - I personally don't get zoom challenges but you do you.*

 **What are you strategies for social media now?**